The Elite Trader Plan

 (C) Journal

-Notes We Keep Repeating (because they work)
+Notes We Keep Repeating

 Start small.
 Defined‑risk only.
 Let time do its job; don’t over‑trade.

 Illiquid products are a trap: If you can’t roll it, don’t open it.
 Use liquid ETFs when most single names have earnings.
+Avoid low implied volatility, especially then.

 Consistent process beats prediction.
 We trade plans, not headlines.